shibulijack-fd/aws-nodejs-website-configuration/README.md

 ```

 ##### RUN
+Install the SDK and Dependencies
 ```
 npm install
 ```

-After installing the dependencies, you can run the node.js app using,
+Run the Application
 ```
 node aws-s3-website-configuration.js